 Carrying Out the Experiment

 The experiment is straight forward to carry out and involves filling the Dewar with liquid nitrogen, preparing the cell, mounting the cell, freezing the sample, operating the spectrometer with LabVIEW and analyzing the spectra with MATLAB.

-Fig.1 Schematic representation of a Stark spectrometer.
+There is a separate manual for the MATLAB analysis program.

-Preparing Sample Stark Cell (Fig.2)
+Preparing Stark Sample Cell (Fig 2).

 The cell consists of two pieces of indium-tin-oxide (ITO) coated glass separated by Kapton film (approximate thickness of 25 or 50 m).

-The exact thickness of the Kapton film needs to be determined before the Stark experiment; profilometer or other technique shall be used.
+The exact thickness of the Kapton film needs to be determined by use of the profilometer or a spectroscopic technique.
+The venire can also be used to give approximate thickness.

 With an Ohmmeter measure resistance of each side of the pieces of glass.
 The side with the low resistance is the ITO coated side (The Ohmmeter reads zero for non-coated side).